CZ-NIC/knot-resolver/doc/startguide.rst

     On machines with multiple IP addresses on the same interface avoid listening on wildcards ``0.0.0.0`` or ``::``.
-    Knot Resolver could answer from different IP addresses if the network address ranges overlap, and clients would probably refuse such a response.
+    Knot Resolver could answer from different IP addresses if the network address ranges overlap, and clients would refuse such a response.

 Internal Resolver